Richard P. Harmond: Scholarship

-Writing in the journal Isis, the reviewer Thomas R. Dunlap noted that Biographical Dictionary of American and Canadian Naturalists and Environmentalists was "an impressive achievement," and that, "Anyone working in the history of field biology, exploration, nature writing, or nature study will find this dictionary extremely useful.
-It enables the reader to check details rapidly and identify unfamiliar names quickly, and it will even provide an occasional research lead.
+Writing in the journal Isis, the reviewer Thomas R. Dunlap noted that the Biographical Dictionary of American and Canadian Naturalists and Environmentalists was "an impressive achievement," and that "Anyone working in the history of field biology, exploration, nature writing, or nature study will find this dictionary extremely useful.
+It enables the reader to check details rapidly and identify unfamiliar names quickly, and it also provides an occasional research lead.
 The editors are to be commended for producing an excellent reference work that scholars will rely on for many years to come."
 The reviewer Mark V. Barrow Jr., writing in the journal History and Philosophy of the Life Sciences, commented that Modern American Environmentalists: A Biographical Encyclopedia was "a convenient and extremely useful compilation that anyone interested in the history of American environmentalism will want to own and keep close at hand."
 In a German-language review of A History of Memorial Day: Unity, Discord and the Pursuit of Happiness in Amerikastudien / American Studies, Christiane Rösch described it as "erratic" and "difficult to follow," and noted that, "The authors miss the chance to embed Memorial Day in a larger discussion of the culture of remembrance, collective memory and the establishment of national holidays, their rituals and the instrumentalization of these in American civil religion or to integrate it with the festival culture and function of July 4 or even to be compared with other national holidays."
 In the Journal of American Culture, reviewer Ray Browne, however, calls that book "a fine outline" and "well worth scanning."

 Among the many journals Harmond contributed articles to are Journal of the History of the Behavioral Sciences; New York Historical Society Quarterly; History Teacher; Journal of Long Island History; Long Island Historical Journal; Long Island Forum; New York Irish History; Notes and Queries; Theodore Roosevelt Association Journal; and University of Mississippi Studies in English.

 He was a prolific contributor of articles to biographical dictionaries and encyclopedias, including Biographical Dictionary of Social Welfare in America (1986); St. James Guide to Biography (1991); The Literature of Nature: An International Sourcebook (1998); The Sixties in America (1999); Historical Dictionary of the Gilded Age (2003); African American Lives (2004); The Seventies in America (2006); New Catholic Encyclopedia Supplement 2010 (2010); and New Catholic Encyclopedia Supplement 2011 (2011).
-He also contributed to both projects that continued the previous Dictionary of American Biography, writing articles for several volumes of The Scribner Encyclopedia of American Lives, as well as for the American National Biography, the latter of which published some of his articles in print and some in the online edition.
+He also contributed to both projects that continued the previous Dictionary of American Biography, writing articles for several volumes of The Scribner Encyclopedia of American Lives, as well as for the American National Biography.
+The latter of which published some of his articles in print and others in the online edition.